PierreSQS/openclassrooms-p2-chapter1-junit5/README.md

-# Helpful JUnit Annotations
+# Java Testing: Part 2 - Chapter 1
-## Supporting JUnit4 Examples
+## Supporting JUnit5 Examples

-* You can run the tests with `clean mvn test`
+* You can run the tests with `mvn clean test`
 * These examples are fully described in my Openclassrooms course on testing in Java.
-* Run just the conversion tests with `mvn -Dgroups 'com.openclassrooms.testing.Categories$ConversionTests' test`
+* Run just the conversion tests with `mvn test -Dgroups='ConversionTests'`
-* *Don't forget the quotes around the class name or the $ might mean something completely different on your command line*

-git checkout junit5
+* Explore the code.
+You'll have to run the tests in your IDE to see the power of @DisplayName